 Tell your candidate you plan on following up with their references, and ask them who they should call specifically.
 Asking will let them direct you to a former boss or manager who supervised them under a similar role or position, so you can gain perspectives you might not otherwise have.

-Actually call and be direct about the conversation
+Call and be direct about the conversation.

 By asking the nature of their working relationship, you eliminate references the candidate is just friends with.
-Getting specific quickly makes the best use of your time and the person you have on the phone.
+Getting specific makes the best use of your time and the person you have on the phone.

-Be specific about the role
+Be specific about the role.

 Tell the reference about the role your candidate is interviewing for.
 Mention hard and soft skills an ideal candidate should possess to succeed in the role, and follow up with: “Based on these skill sets, do you think [candidate X] would fit in well, or can learn these skills quickly?”